jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     ```

 2. Next, we will need to add a container to display background information about our map and data sources.
-Add a new DIV container to your DOM by adding this code below the map DIV container.
-Add a comment above this div explaining what it is. (e.g. // map decription panel).
+Add a new DIV container to your DOM by adding this code below the _map_ DIV.
+It is `HTML` so, don't add in between the `script`tags.
+That's for JavaScript.

     ```html
          <div class="descriptionPanel" id="descriptionPanel" style="height: 320px;">
             <span onClick=panelSelect() id="glyph" class="chevron glyphicon glyphicon-chevron-down"></span>